Sulfur monoxide: Astrochemistry

 Sulfur monoxide has been found in NML Cygni.

 Biological chemistry

 Sulfur monoxide may have some biological activity.
 The formation of transient SO in the coronary artery of pigs has been inferred from the reaction products, carbonyl sulfide and sulfur dioxide.

-Safety measures

-Because of sulfur monoxide's rare occurrence in our atmosphere and poor stability, it is difficult to fully determine its hazards.
-But when condensed and compacted, it forms disulfur dioxide, which is relatively toxic and corrosive.
-This compound is also highly flammable (similar flammability to methane) and when burned produces sulfur dioxide, a poisonous gas.

 Sulfur monoxide dication

 Sulfur dioxide SO2 in presence of hexamethylbenzene C6(CH3)6 can be protonated under superacidic conditions (HF·AsF5) to give the non-rigid π-complex C6(CH3)6SO2+.
 The SO2+ moiety can essentially move barrierless over the benzene ring.
 The S−O bond length is 142.4(2) pm.